Microsoft EA Negotiations: Top Mistakes to Avoid

 - Coordinate early: Use a structured timeline and involve IT, finance, and legal well before renewal.
 This ensures a clear strategy and avoids crippling time pressure.

-- Focus on facts: Build your negotiation positions on actual usage and documented needs, not assumptions or the previous EAโs contents.
+- Focus on facts: Build your negotiation positions on actual usage and documented needs rather than assumptions or the previous EA’s content.

-- Optimize relentlessly: Use the renewal as a chance to align licenses with current reality, incorporate newer products efficiently, and eliminate waste.
+- Optimize relentlessly: Use the renewal as an opportunity to align licenses with current reality, efficiently incorporate newer products, and eliminate waste.
 This not only cuts costs but also better serves the business.